bucketco/bucket-javascript-sdk/packages/cli/README.md

   - `copilot`: Adds rules to `.github/copilot-instructions.md` for GitHub Copilot integration.
 - `--yes`: Skip confirmation prompts and overwrite existing files without asking.

-This command will add rules to your project that provide AI tools with context about how to setup and use Bucket flags.
-For the copilot format, the rules will be added to a dedicated section in the file, allowing you to maintain other copilot instructions alongside Bucket's rules.
+This command will add rules to your project that provide AI tools with context about how to setup and use Reflag flags.
+For the copilot format, the rules will be added to a dedicated section in the file, allowing you to maintain other copilot instructions alongside Reflag's rules.

 ## Model Context Protocol

 The Model Context Protocol (MCP) is an open protocol that provides a standardized way to connect AI models to different data sources and tools.
-In the context of Bucket, MCP enables your code editor to understand your flags, their states, and their relationships within your codebase.
+In the context of Reflag, MCP enables your code editor to understand your flags, their states, and their relationships within your codebase.
 This creates a seamless bridge between your feature management workflow and AI-powered development tools.
-The MCP server is hosted by Bucket, so it's very easy to get started.
+The MCP server is hosted by Reflag, so it's very easy to get started.

-_\*\*Note: The Bucket `mcp` CLI command was previously used for a \_local_ server.
-However, in recent versions of the Bucket CLI, the `mcp` command has been repurposed to help you connect to the new remote MCP server.\*\*\_
+_\*\*Note: The Reflag `mcp` CLI command was previously used for a \_local_ server.
+However, in recent versions of the Reflag CLI, the `mcp` command has been repurposed to help you connect to the new remote MCP server.\*\*\_

 ### Setting up MCP

-The `mcp` command helps you configure your editor or AI client to connect with Bucket's remote MCP server.
+The `mcp` command helps you configure your editor or AI client to connect with Reflag's remote MCP server.
 This allows your AI tools to understand your flags and provide more contextual assistance.

 ```bash
 npx bucket mcp [--app-id <id>] [--editor <editor>] [--scope <local|global>]